 Feed and Supplement Correctly

-Senior horses have a decrease in digestive efficiency, and it is sometimes challenging to maintain an adequate body condition.
+Senior horses have decreased digestive efficiency, making it sometimes challenging to maintain adequate body condition.

 Feed and Supplement Correctly

-Considering the constraints and limitations that a senior horse presents, the feeding management must be effectively adjusted in order to favor the maintenance of the same body condition, which can sometimes be challenging.
+Considering the conditions and limitations that a senior horse presents, feeding management must be effectively adjusted in order to favor the maintenance of the horse's body condition, which can sometimes be challenging.

 Water

 It is essential to monitor water consumption in these horses.
-In winter, the temperature of the water can discourage its intake, so we must be particularly careful to ensure that water needs are met.
-In summer, on the other hand, the increase in temperature requires a greater intake of water, to ensure correct hydration.
+In winter, the temperature of the water may discourage drinking, so we must be particularly careful to ensure that water needs are met.
+In summer, on the other hand, the increase in temperature requires greater water intake to ensure proper hydration.
 Adding electrolytes to the diet may be a good strategy.

 REHIDRAMAX